seerhein-lab/micgwaf/micgwaf-core/src/docs/requestProcessing.md

 - de.seerheinlab.micgwaf.requesthandler.AjaxHandler
 - de.seerheinlab.micgwaf.requesthandler.PRGHandler

+Here, the Ajax handler checks whether the request is an Ajax request, and handles it accordingly if it is.
+If not, the PRG Handler does the "normal" request processing.

 micgwaf obtains the handler chain by calling the method getRequestHandlerChain() of the configured Application class.
 A custom request handler chain can be created by either overriding this method in the application class